-As part of its integrated and holistic commitment to wellness, Target is proud to partner with the U.S. Fund for UNICEF in support of UNICEF Kid Power.
-As a Presenting Sponsor, Target has committed $2.5M to help expand the Kid Power school program to reach up to 70,000 students in high-need communities across the country next year, and is launching the UNICEF Kid Power Band – the world’s first WEARABLE-FOR-GOOD® – to guests nationwide.
+As part of its integrated and holistic commitment to wellness, Target is proud to partner with UNICEF USA in support of UNICEF Kid Power.
+As a Presenting Sponsor, Target has committed $6.5 million since 2015 to help expand the Kid Power Program and reach nearly 250,000 students in high-need communities across the country.
+In addition, the UNICEF Kid Power Band – the world’s first WEARABLE-FOR-GOOD® – is currently sold in stores nationwide and online.

 UNICEF Kid Power is a program of the U.S. Fund for UNICEF, founded in 2014 in collaboration with Calorie Cloud and the George Harrison Fund for UNICEF.